xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 ​
 These lines define two things, a Composable app theme to handle our custom colors and a static class that provides them.
 The full implementation of these classes can be found [here](https://github.com/xmartlabs/gong/blob/b0b617e56403c1f499704111acad89093aa3c9d6/app/src/main/java/com/xmartlabs/gong/ui/theme/AppTheme.kt#L10).
-​
-​
+​​
 ### Extending [shape] and [typography]
 ​
 To extend these classes, we can follow the same idea.
 We create an [`AppShapes`] class and an [`AppTypographies`] class the same way and declare custom theme properties.
 ​
-I will not explain the code because it's analog, you can also find it on [Gong repo](https://github.com/xmartlabs/gong/tree/b0b617e/app/src/main/java/com/xmartlabs/gong/ui/theme) and if you have any questions, don't forget to comment!
+I will not explain the code because it's , you can also find it on [Gong repo](https://github.com/xmartlabs/gong/tree/b0b617e/app/src/main/java/com/xmartlabs/gong/ui/theme) and if you have any questions, don't forget to comment!
-​
 ​
 # Adding custom resources to your theme
 ​